|

 Magnesium Deficiency

-Symptoms: Magnesium deficiency can result in cupped leaves, a reduction in growth and marginal or interveinal chlorosis (yellow along leaf edges or between veins) and usually is exhibited in the middle or older leaves (extracted from Orchid Species Culture by Margaret L. and Charles O. Baker).
-It can also cause an increase in appearance of anthocyanin (red/purple coloration) in leaves, particularly after exposure to cooler temperatures.
+Symptoms: Magnesium deficiency can result in cupped leaves, a reduction in growth and marginal or interveinal chlorosis (yellow along leaf edges or between veins) and usually is exhibited in the middle or older leaves

 Read More: Leaf Reddening from Magnesium Deficiency after Exposure to Cold (Dr. Martin Motes)